-BBBS youth range in age from 6 to 18.
-They are referred to our program by teachers, counselors and parents.
+While BBBS youth range in age from 6 to 18, our after-school clubs serve youth in 6th-8th grades..
+They are referred by teachers, counselors and parents.
 Sometimes, youth call for themselves.
 No matter who refers a child to the program, the parent and the child must agree to participate.

-Parents/guardians fill out an application and participate in a family interview before being accepted into the program and placed on the waiting list.
-Professional staff conduct the interviews and gather referral information.
+Parents/guardians fill out an application before being accepted into the program, and work with our agency in an on-going basis.